 Dix park is a lovely space with wide-open fields, rolling meadows, and tree-lined streets and offers many vantage points with impressive skyline views of the city.
 Dix also plays host to numerous events and festivals, including the Dreamville Festival, the field of sunflowers and Falling for Local.

 Excitingly, the City of Raleigh has bigger plans for a transformative public space at Dix Park – think mini Central Park in NYC.
+Read our full guide to Dix Park here and the free guided walking tour of Dorothea Dix.

 Mordecai Historic Park (for history lovers)